Zzzzipper/projects/multibase/readme.md

 # simple key/value database maked with boost::multi_index_container mapped to shared memory
-Implement a small key-value database
+Implementation a small simple key-value database
 There is a server that listens for requests on the specified IP: PORT Internal server storage is one boost :: multi_index, which is stored in a memory-mapped file The key is of type - String (maximum length 1024 characters)